OUR STORY

 We believe that nature and nurture both play a large role in the foundation of a good Labrador.
 Temperament is passed on through the parents and early experiences shape the dog's personality.
 Our dogs are carefully chosen based on the environments they were bred in, the temperaments of their parents, and their individual personalities.
 Both the sire and the dam have been selected due to their excellent temperaments, trainability, intelligence and appearance.
 It is our belief that a puppy raised in a stimulating environment with close contact with humans and other animals creates a well adjusted, happy, trainable dog.
 A lack of socialization leads to a puppy that is fearful of human contact, new places, and new sounds.

 Our dogs are equally at ease in the living room as they are in the farmyard.
-Daily exposure to children, visitors, other animals, power tools, and an active lifestyle have taught the dogs to be at ease in any situation.
+Daily exposure to a variety of visitors, power tools, and an active lifestyle have taught the dogs to be at ease in any situation.
 Our puppies are raised similarly and will be prepared for life with their new family and whatever situation that may bring.
-From a young age, the puppies are around other animals, young children and every noise, smell, and sight that those entail.
+From a young age, the puppies are around adult dogs and a variety of noises, smells, and sights.
 An Early Neurological Stimulation program is utilized immediately, and age appropriate activities that challenge and stimulate the puppies are planned for each stage of development.
 This creates a well rounded dog that is prepared for new situations and will be able to remain calm and poised.

 Read our reviews on Google. -- View Testimonials -- Read about Our Setup -- Learn How Your Puppy is Raised -- Upcoming Litters